 I said that I was amazed by it, and impressed at how many Mongolians I’d met who spoke four or more languages.

 John had also told me that he never had foreigners at his place, except for a few Chinese, who “always want to buy the place.”
 At just that moment, a dark late-model 4-wheel drive Nissan Murano, one of the vehicles of choice for police and Communist Party officials in China and, from what I’d observed in UB, for officials in Mongolia as well, pulled up and stopped.
 It was too clean for this environment, with an elegant looking Mongolian woman behind the wheel and an all-business looking white guy in the passenger seat, who rolled down his window.
-He had a gray contemptuous look on his face that reminded me of the fish-hook sneer Dick Cheney has, owing to nerve damage from one of his many heart attacks.
+He had a gray contemptuous look on his face that reminded me of the fish-hook grimace Dick Cheney has.
 The gray man and John stared at each other for a full ten seconds or so.
 The woman in the driver’s seat looked mildly alarmed.
 John finally said “What’s the good word?” to which the gray man replied flatly, “This the place?
 You got the works, the house, the dome, some yurts?”

 I took that moment to say good-bye, thanking John for his time and saying I had to hurry back.
 He waved feebly as I departed, preoccupied, the wave merely an afterthought.